 The Court permitted Plaintiff to call 3 medical doctors to the stand, as her brain injuries prevented her from testifying on her behalf.

 This case was handled by Partners Daniel O’Toole, Esq. and Scott Occhiogrosso, Esq.

 Aggressive Litigation for Pedestrians Hurt in Auto Accidents

-The attorneys at Block O’Toole & Murphy have one of the best records in litigating pedestrian accident cases.
-In 2016 alone, Block O’Toole & Murphy recovered 6 of the 10 Highest Auto Accident Settlements in New York State.
+The personal injury attorneys at Block O’Toole & Murphy have one of the best records in litigating pedestrian accident cases.
 Our law firm has attained significant compensation for injured pedestrians, including:

 - $32,756,156 verdict for a pedestrian hit by a car in Long Island.
 The case was tried before a jury, and the jury returned with a record-setting $32,756,156 verdict.

 - $12,000,000 settlement in a Brooklyn case for a child who was standing on the sidewalk when he was hit by a car that jumped the sidewalk.
 The expected payout of his structured settlement annuity is over $71 million, based upon a $12 million settlement.

 - $9,950,000 settlement in a Buffalo pedestrian accident lawsuit for a woman who was hit by a vehicle while she was loading groceries in a parking lot